microsoft/TypeScript/CONTRIBUTING.md

 ### Avoiding problems with long paths

 Some of the baseline test files have very long names.
 If your repository is cloned to a directory with a long path, the total path might exceed 260 characters and not function properly on Windows.
-It is therefore recommended to clone into a location with short path such as `D:\TypeScript`.
+It is therefore recommended to keep the code in a location with a short path, such as `D:\TypeScript`.

 ## Contributing bug fixes